Articles > Criminal Justice > Careers in criminal justice

 Some federal law enforcement agencies may require a bachelor's degree.
 Additionally, a bachelor's in criminal justice can be a start on one’s educational journey toward law school or another post-graduate degree.

-Master's degree
+Master's Degree

 It typically takes one-and-a-half to two years to earn a master's degree in criminal justice.
-At this level of study, you can select a specialty, such as public administration or justice and security, to pursue leadership positions within an agency or department after graduation.
+At this level of study, students can select a specialty, such as public administration opens in new window or justice and security, to pursue leadership positions within an agency or department after graduation.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.